What are Implant Dentures?

 Removable implant dentures are held down by the implants but the denture can still be removed by the wearer.
 This allows for easy cleaning.
 They are generally similar or slightly smaller in size than normal dentures.
-This option is less expensive option than fixed implant dentures.
+This option is a less expensive option than fixed implant dentures.

-Today’s technology and innovative implant designs makes the dentures stay in the mouth really well.
+Today’s technology and innovative implant designs make the dentures stay in the mouth really well.
 Sometimes the aid of a denture removal tool is required to take the denture out at home.
 This helps you continue your daily life.
 Go be as active as you want or be the food connoisseur, an epicure, or foodie you are within.
 A loose denture is the last thing you have to worry about.

 Fixed Implant Dentures

 Fixed implant dentures don’t feel like real dentures because they are much smaller in size and they cannot be taken out like normal dentures.
 The dentures are held down and supported completely by the implants so you won’t feel any pain from any food particles getting underneath the denture while you eat.
 Fixed implant dentures are removed only by a dental professional.

 Implant dentures stay nice and secure in your mouth when you be you.
 It allows you to be your best version.
 You can talk, eat, and laugh freely.
 This means no to glue and no to any other type of denture adhesive that goes in your mouth.
 This also means no more cleaning of the messy glue.
 The occurrence of sore spots from scraping and rubbing of the denture are also greatly reduced because the dentures are more firmly retained in your mouth.